 Summers were fluid, free from all but the most basic of chores.

-The heat of June, July, August seeped into us from dawn into deep dusk.
-We were rarely coerced inside—TV was reruns and we were busy kids.
+The heat of June, July, August seeped into us kids from dawn into deep dusk.
+We were rarely coerced inside—TV was reruns and we were busy.
 Without air conditioning, nights were spent flipping our bed pillows seeking a cool side.
 A major extravagance for our frugal parents, somehow we always had a pool.
 It was frolicked in from May, when we turned blue as soon as we got in, until September.
 We would beg Dad not to close it up, praying zealously for one more day of August heat.

 From the Pacific to the Rockies

 From there I moved to the tiny town of Red Lodge, Montana.
 I learned that winter has different meanings to an easterner and a westerner.
-Autumn in Red Lodge is a full of crisp, brisk air that still holds summer sunshine.
+Autumn colors in Red Lodge is full of crisp, brisk air that still holds summer sunshine.
 Aspens vary their shades of yellow as they prepare to drop their leaves and blanket the ground like Mother Nature litter.

 Raking Aspen leaves,